 Kate was born and raised in Maine.
 She attended the University of Southern Maine for both her bachelor’s and master’s degrees.
 She completed her Ph.D. in History at Howard University in May 2017.
+Her dissertation, The Transnational Dimensions of Africans and African Americans in Northern New England, 1776–1865, explores the complexities of the shipbuilding economies of northern New England, their connections to the slave trade, and how Africans and African Americans resisted slavery, racism, and their afterlives.

 Her past research interests include African American communities in northern New England from the colonial period through 1865.
 Her master's thesis at the University of Southern Maine (2012) examined the historic African American community of Peterborough in Warren, Maine.
 She has also been involved in the Malaga Island archaeology project, a mixed-race fishing community that was evicted by the state of Maine in 1912.
 Her 2013 article in Material Culture Review, "The Use of Material Culture and Recovering Black Maine," focused on how the archaeological project has been a bridge between academics and the descendant community.